 Can you drink the tap water in Australia?
 What are the potential risks and issues?
 How do you know if it’s safe to drink?
-How does the tap water in Sidney, Melbourne, Brisbane and Perth differ?
+How does the tap water in Sydney, Melbourne, Brisbane and Perth differ?
 Is bottled water safer and healthier?
 What is the best water filter for Austrlia?

 In this article we will explore these questions and more about Australian tap water and why some homes should consider using a water filter.